JeffreyZhao/wind/README.md

         );
     })

 The AOT compiler would keep the code others than Jscex functions.
 The code generated by AOT compiler could be compressed safely.
-Futhermore, the compiled code could execute without "json2.js", "uglifyjs-parser.js" and "jscex.js".
-The async methods could be executed properly with only "jscex.async.js", which is only 3KB when gzipped.
-Besides, the AOT compiled code can now be executed in the future "strict mode" of ECMAScript 5 (which doesn't support <code>eval</code> method).
+Futhermore, the compiled code could execute without "jscex-parser.js" and "jscex-jit.js".
+The async methods could be executed properly with only "jscex-async.js" and "jscex-async-powerpack", which is only 3KB when gzipped.

 ## Limitation